SumoLogic/sumologic-documentation/docs/integrations/databases/opentelemetry/cassandra-opentelemetry.md

 ### Compaction

-The Cassandra - Compactions dashboard provides a insight into the completed and pending compaction tasks.
+The **Cassandra - Compactions** dashboard provides insight into the completed and pending compaction tasks.
 <img src='https://sumologic-app-data-v2.s3.amazonaws.com/dashboards/Cassandra-OpenTelemetry/Cassandra-Compaction.jpg' alt="Compaction" />

 ### Requests

-The Cassandra - Requests dashboard gives insight into the number of request served, number of error request and their distribution by status and operation.
+The **Cassandra - Requests** dashboard provides insight into the number of request served, number of error request, and their distribution by status and operation.
 Also you can monitor the read and write latency of the cluster instance using this dashboard.
 <img src='https://sumologic-app-data-v2.s3.amazonaws.com/dashboards/Cassandra-OpenTelemetry/Cassandra-Requests.jpg' alt="Requests" />

 ### Storage

-The Cassandra - Storage dashboard provides insight into the current value of total hints of your cassandra cluster along with storage managed by the cluster.
+The **Cassandra - Storage** dashboard provides insight into the current value of total hints of your Cassandra cluster along with storage managed by the cluster.

 <img src='https://sumologic-app-data-v2.s3.amazonaws.com/dashboards/Cassandra-OpenTelemetry/Cassandra-Storage.jpg' alt="Storage" />